2do2go/code-style/js.md

 ## Style rules

-### Use camelСase
+### Use camelCase

-In general, use functionOrMethodsNamesLikeThis, variableNamesLikeThis, ClassNamesLikeThis, and fileNamesLikeThis.js
+In general, use:

+* functionOrMethodsNamesLikeThis
+* variableNamesLikeThis
+* ClassNamesLikeThis
+* fileNamesLikeThis.js

 ### Use tabs for indentation